UFC Fight Night: Zabit vs. Kattar: Predictions & Analysis

 A few statistical edges stand out.
 Ankalaev throws significantly more leather — a 0.1 sig. strike per minute gap.
 Lungiambula is far more active with takedowns, averaging 5.2 more per 15 minutes.
 Ankalaev has tighter striking defense, making opponents miss more often.

 The Pick: Magomed Ankalaev over Dalcha Lungiambula.
-We're leaning Ankalaev here at 70%, a solid but not overwhelming edge.
-The market implies 75% for Ankalaev, but our model sees only 70%.
-That 5-point gap favoring Lungiambula is worth watching.
+The model gives Ankalaev a slight nod at 63% — this could easily go either way.
+The market implies 75% for Ankalaev, but our model sees only 63%.
+That 13-point gap favoring Lungiambula is worth watching.

 Rustam Khabilov